On kefir, care, and learning to ask for what I actually need

 But something in that laughter was quieter than joy.

-The guilt I felt was not about wasting vanilla kefir.
-It was about the assumption underneath it: that what arrived first, what was easiest, what required nothing further of anyone, must be what was meant for me.
+The guilt I felt was about the assumption underneath it: that what arrived first, what was easiest, what required nothing further of anyone, must be what was meant for me.

 I had looked into the refrigerator, seen the first thing available, and concluded that was all there was.